General Steel Industries: Discontinued operations

-The Castings Division had not produced satisfactory earnings for five years, lost approximately $3 million in 1972, and "was not competitive in most of its major markets and there were no prospects for future improvement of its position."
+The Castings Division had not produced satisfactory earnings for five years, lost about $3 million in 1972, and "was not competitive in most of its major markets and there were no prospects for future improvement of its position."
 The company recorded a charge of $31,173,000 for the anticipated cost of discontinuing the unprofitable divisions.
 The closing of the Castings Division ended the company's manufacture of steel castings, products the company had been producing since its founding.
 The five remaining operating units were: National Roll, Flex-O-Lite, Ludlow-Saylor Wire Cloth Division, Standard Pipeprotection, and Simplicity Engineering Company (a subsidiary).

 General Steel continued operations at the Granite City plant until orders, pending at the time of the December 1972 announcement of the Castings Division's closing, were completed.
 The property at 1417 State Street, Granite City, Illinois was purchased by Granite City Steel, a subsidiary of National Steel Corporation, in 1974 and the property became known as the South Plant.
 Granite City Steel likely occupied the facility until the parent company's bankruptcy liquidation in 2003.

 In 1971, General Steel's corporate offices were at One Memorial Drive, St. Louis, Missouri.
 In 1973, the company's offices had moved to 8474 Delport Drive (8400 Midland Blvd.), also in St. Louis, and the concern launched a new consulting services division, GSI Engineering, to design railcar and locomotive trucks and suspension systems, and to manage the licensing of company products that were in service in 50 countries.

 Less than a decade later, when General Steel was acquired by Lukens Steel in 1981 for $66 million, it was a producer of steel, crushing and conveying equipment, reflective highway signs, and protective coatings for oil and gas pipelines.